aranea-e/aranea-e/README.md

-I'm Araneae, a High School student learning C# and Game Design.
+I'm Araneae (alias), a High School student learning C# and Game Design.

 My current project is a card game called Hammer, which I made IRL with a friend for Scouts.
 I'm converting it to a digital game!